mishael1-d/mishael1-d/README.md

 ### Hi there, I'm Mishael

-## I'm a FrontEnd Developer and UI Designer
+## I'm a Frontend Engineer
-- 😎 I'm currently learning everything 😅
+- 😎 I'm currently learning NextJS 😅
 - 🥰 I'm also looking to contribute more to open source project
 - 🤑 2022 Goals: Land a new tech job